ezagroba/elizabethzagroba.com/pages/Speaking.md

 ## Software Communities

 - I co-organize Friends of Good Software conference ([FroGSConf](https://frogsconf.nl/)).
 - I've spoken at and served on the program committee for [Agile Testing Days](https://agiletestingdays.com/).
+I'm currently on the program committee for [HUSTEF](https://hustef.hu/).
-- I've done a bunch of stuff for the [Ministry of Testing](https://www.ministryoftesting.com/): spoken at TestBashes, written articles, had people Ask Me Anything live and on the club, facilitated a 99-minute workshop.
+- I've done a bunch of stuff for the [Ministry of Testing](https://www.ministryoftesting.com/): spoken at TestBashes, written articles, had people Ask Me Anything live and on the club, facilitated a 99-minute workshop, volunteered at a TestBash.

 ## Presentations

-### Invite me to present about
+### Invite me to present about these topics in 2025

 - exploratory testing
 - API testing